 Once the cheesecake has baked and chilled, it’s time to brûlée the top.
 This involves sprinkling the surface of the chilled custard with a little sugar and using a creme brûlée torch to melt the sugar into a solid, brittle crust.

 If there’s too much sugar, the crust will start to burn before it melts evenly.
 Too little, and you will toast the top of the cheesecake.

-I’ve found that sprinkling the sugar in two steps leads to a more uniform melting of the sugar granules and a nice even caramel color.
+I've found that sprinkling the sugar in 2 steps leads to a more uniform melting of the sugar granules and a nice even caramel color.
 It also lowers the risk of overheating the sugar as it caramelizes, which can lead to bitter, burnt sugar.

 Culinary torches are really the best route.
 They are easy to use, affordable, and take up little space in your kitchen.
 It’s worth the investment.
 The one I like is this Micro Butane Torch from JB Culinary.